It's a losing game predicting the erratic behaviour of millions of market participants. We should bet on things we can control — our own life choices.

 We are already hearing that 2021 will be a good year for cyclical stocks and value stocks, or that growth stocks are still the way to go.
-People expect the United States will continue to lead the way, or it is time for emerging markets or China, or that the STI will rebound or continue to underperform.
+People expect the United States will continue to lead the way, or it is time for emerging markets or China, or that Singapore's Straits Times Index (STI) will rebound or continue to underperform.

-Last year, no one predicted the 30 per cent peak-to-trough fall in stock markets and the unprecedented disruptions in bond markets in March.
+Last year, no one predicted the 30% peak-to-trough fall in stock markets and the unprecedented disruptions in bond markets in March.
 They also did not expect markets to bounce back so quickly despite massive income and growth shortfalls across various economies.
-The MSCI global index closed the year with a gain of 14 per cent.
+The MSCI global index closed the year with a gain of 14%.

 What this means is that any short-term price movements over one, three or even five years are merely noise for the long-term investor.
 If you believe in the long-term economic progress of the world and realise that the equity markets are the selection of the best companies in the biggest economies, then you should understand that the market movements are actually noise (or short-term volatility to ride out).